Julie Walter | FamilyYields.com

 So, how do you motivate your homeschooler?

 You are not alone.
-We all struggle with motivation!
-Children are no different.
-This is our opportunity to teach them the mindset they need to succeed in life.
+Even us adults struggle with motivation!
+This is our chance to teach our children the mindset they need to succeed in life.

 It is hard to show up for things you find difficult or just plain don’t want to do, but sometimes you have to do it anyway.